GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 *Motivation*

-Although averaging #doa maps stands as a simple and explainable method for blending, we have developed a more advanced technique involving a Deep Neural Network.
+Although averaging #doa maps is a simple and explainable method for blending, we have developed a more advanced technique involving a Deep Neural Network.
 Indeed, an oracle knowing the absolute positions of each source could be used to generate an ideal version of the 2D likelihood estimate #AM-targ, This statement leads to the definition of the blending process as a regression task where a neural network $Psi^("DNN"(theta))$ is trained to blend real #doa maps in the ideal estimate #AM-targ.